rchillard/rchillard.com/src/pages/2018/12/03-the-brave-new-javascript.md

 now!
 `
 ```
+What other String functions have they *included* in ES2015?

 ## includes
 Returns 'true' if a value is found inside of a String, which is easier than using indexOf